ama-bit/salty-passwords/README.md

 ## Nuances

-- Salting does **not** prevent brute force attacks, but it is significantly increases the time and computational cost required.
+- Salting does **not** prevent brute force attacks, but it significantly increases the time and computational cost required.
 - SHA-256 is used for demonstration only and is **not recommended for production password storage.**

 ---